Welcome to the Shift!

 Hiya đ€

-Adventures in indie journalism, from a GenXy writer who walks*.
+Adventures in journalism and solo travel, from a GenXy writer who walks*.
+Your weekly hit of optimism and grit.

 *My productivity OS.
 Because my feet are wiser than my head.